 WHY BIKE? – Besides the fun you’ll have and the great people you’ll meet, you’ll be riding to help Special Olympics athletes.
 Your entry will support year-round training for Illinois athletes with intellectual disabilities.

-JUST ENJOY THE RIDE – All you have to do is bring your bike, your family, your friends and pedal!!
+JUST ENJOY THE RIDE – All you have to do is bring your bike and helmet, your family, your friends and pedal!!
 We’ll take care of the rest!
 You’ll find:

 - Rest stops with snacks

 - Emergency mechanical support